 Sure, there’s no wrong way to eat an avocado.
 Some want it straight up, others need a drizzle of olive oil and a dash sea salt, and still more say mash it, toss in some onion, tomatoes, and cilantro (plus, a side of crudité and crispy tortilla chips for good measure).
 But I’ve naturally wondered: Is there a right way to enjoy one?

-So, when Well+Good Retreat co-leader Candice Kumai told attendees in one of her nightly cooking demonstrations that she eats three avocados a day, and that she’s got the most-delicious way to do so down pat, I was all ears.
-“I cut the avocado in half, and give it a touch of soy sauce, and a squeeze of lemon,” she tells me, adding that she eats it straight out of the skin—pitted, of course.
+So, at the Well+Good Retreat in Palm Springs, when co-leader Candice Kumai told attendees in one of her nightly cooking demonstrations that she eats three avocados a day, and that she’s got the most-delicious way to do so down pat, I was all ears.
+“I cut the avocado in half, and give it a touch of soy sauce, and a squeeze of lemon,” she says, adding that she eats it straight out of the skin—pitted, of course.

 The rock-star chef believes that the secret to glowing skin is actually what’s on your plate.